 We keep this notice under regular review.
 HSI reserves the right to modify or amend this privacy notice at any time and for any reason.
 Please check back frequently to see any updates or changes to this policy.

 2. Why we collect personal information about you

-- To keep a record of donations made and actions taken by our supporters and our communications with them;
+- To keep a record of donations made and actions taken by our supporters;

-- To send our supporters marketing information about our activities, news, action alerts and fundraising where we have their consent or are otherwise allowed to;
+- To contact supporters and potential supporters by mail, telephone, text or email, to keep them up to date on the work of HSI and the ways in which they can help us in our efforts and to send them marketing information about our activities, news, action alerts and fundraising where we have their consent or are otherwise allowed to;

 - To fulfill contractual obligations entered into with supporters e.g. online donations and purchases;

 - To comply with legal obligations;

 - For planning, analysis and other operational purposes such as understanding HSI supporters and potential donors or to inform our legacy giving program; and

 - To ensure we do not send unwanted information to supporters or members of the public who have informed us they do not wish to be contacted; and

 - To ensure we do not send unwanted information to supporters or members of the public who have informed us they do not wish to be contacted.

 3. Information we collect about you and how we collect the information